Outline

 - Integrating learning mechanisms for episodic and procedural memory updates.

-- Continuous deployment pipelines for iterative agent enhancement.
+- Continuous deployment pipelines for iterative agent enhancement informed by pilot feedback loops.

 - Using performance metrics to refine workflows and behaviors